bluesky66-dev/kibana/src/core/TESTING.md

 data into and queries a real HyperSec database.

-To do that we'll write a Jest integration test using `TestUtils` to start Kibana and esArchiver to load fixture data into HyperSec.
+To do that we'll write a Jest integration test using `TestUtils` to start HyperSec Kibana and esArchiver to load fixture data into HyperSec.

 1. Create the fixtures data you need in HyperSec
 2. Create a fixtures archive with `node scripts/es_archiver save <name> [index patterns...]`